cfwprpht/libhb-master/README.md

      TinyXml static library stub is included within the "libs" folder, which the SampleUtil will need to compile correctly.
        Just copy the stub to /SDK/target/lib/.

+     [18.1]
      Added ps4_vs_template_hack.exe which will install libhbs main.cpp, program.cpp and program.h as templates for
        PS4 ELF Projects.

+     [18.2]
+     Added a Visual Studio Integration for libhb.
+     Rearanged the Escape of the Sandbox process to avoid the usage of absolute paths for the initialisation process.
+       This way, paths from the Resources need not to know the TitleID of your application.
+     Removed the function "setTitleId()" from the application loop.

  * [Update 18](https://www.youtube.com/watch?v=mg3RBstJ__8 "Libhb Update 18")